appsmithorg/appsmith-docs/website/docs/reference/widgets/menu-button.md

 # Menu Button

-The Appsmith menu buttons widget is a customizable dropdown menu that allows you to add a list of options for users to select from.
+The Appsmith Menu Button widget is a customizable dropdown menu that allows you to add a list of options for users to select from.
 It's a powerful tool for creating navigation menus, dropdown lists, and options for users to choose from.

 <VideoEmbed host="youtube" videoId="tDMAOxZTmxY" title="How to use Menu Button Widget" caption="How to use Menu Button Widget"/>